 “Today’s social and political waters are especially choppy.
 Sensitivities are at 11, and every discussion remotely related to politics, advocacy, or society at large quickly spins away from pleasant.
 You shouldn’t have to wonder if staying out of it means you’re complicit or wading into it means you’re a target.
 These are difficult enough waters to navigate in life, but significantly more so at work.
 It’s become too much.
 It’s a major distraction.
 It saps our energy and redirects our dialog towards dark places.
 It’s not healthy, it hasn’t served us well.
 And we’re done with it on our company Basecamp account where the work happens.”

 The backlash was fast and resulted in many employees looking to jump ship, further exacerbated by co-founder David Heinemeier Hansson offering a severance package for any employee who didn’t agree with the new policy.
-Friedman has since issued an apology, but the damage has been done and time will tell how this plays out, the impact on its share price, customers, employees.
+Fried has since issued an apology, but the damage has been done and time will tell how this plays out, the impact on its share price, customers, employees.
 But the real issue is the belief that these conversations are not the responsibility of business.
 Navigating these types of conversations is a shared challenge for every CEO, C-suite, board, business and industry.
 There is no one answer, but shutting down the conversation is not it.
 Refusing to take responsibility for the role an organisation such as Basecamp plays in politics, or race is nothing short of naive.
 The tide is changing.

 Being comfortable with being uncomfortable, accepting that insecurity is the new normal and acknowledging that responsibility in business today is no longer optional is just the beginning.
 In the words of Rudolf Bahro, “When an old culture is dying, the new culture is created by those people who are not afraid to be insecure.”

 In every one question conversation, there is always a recurring theme, a single thread which ties each conversation together and surfaces our next question.
 What can a business take responsibility for in 2021?
 What can society take responsibility for in 2021?
-A recurring theme of every conversation last year was education.
+A recurring theme in every conversation last year was education.

 How do we explain the real impact of fast fashion to a consumer?
 How do we ensure that equality in society is not a token conversation but intrinsic to society, economically, politically, and culturally?
 How do we explain political policymaking, the danger of polarisation and the importance of democracy?
 How do we take more responsibility for our own mental health?
 How do we teach young girls that control is not necessarily overt sexuality?
 Why did it take the death of one black man to force the music industry to have conversations they should have been having ten years ago?